preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users/index.rst

 All users
 ************
 In the ALL USERS list, all users in the tenant are listed.
-Here you can add non-Microsoft 365 (Omnia only) users and delete users you have added this way.
+Here you can add Omnia users - users tha does not require a Microsoft 365 licence, and delete users you have added this way.

 Note that you can use the search field to find a user and filter the list on "User Type" and "Provider".
-If you would like to list only Omnia users created here, select "Omnia" for "Provider".
+If you would like to list Omnia users created here, select "Omnia" for "Provider".

 .. image:: user-management-users-list-omnia-new.png

-A few settings are available for Omnia only users; use the pen to edit User Type, the key for authentication settings (see below) and the dust bin to delete the user.
+A few settings are available for Omnia users; use the pen to edit User Type, the key for authentication settings (see below) and the dust bin to delete the user.

 .. image:: user-management-users-list-omnia-options-new.png